SoyAlejandroCalixto/MinecraftCS/README.md

 > Go to the repository home page, at the top left, go to where it says "*Main*", then to "*Tags*" and select the version you want.
 >
+> Now click on the green button that says "*Code*" and download it as "*.zip*" and open it in the engine "*Unity*".

+### How do I download the game?

+> Go to the repository home page, at the top left, go to where it says "*Main*", then to "*Tags*" and select the version you want.
+>
 > Now on the right, go to "*Releases*" and download the game compressed in "*.rar*".
 Unzip it and open it.

 ### ⚡Warning!